 This is a great book about encouraging children to take control of their fears!
 As we read we build the monster piece by piece before then scaring him away piece by piece.
 It is easy and amusing to read and re-read this interactive book over and over again.

-We get to participate by joining them in snorting and growling, smack our claws, stomp our paws, and twitching our tails!
-This would be a great addition to a monster theme and/or story time!
+We get to participate by joining them in snorting and growling, smacking our claws, stomping our paws, and twitching our tails!
+This would be a great addition to a monster theme and/or storytime!

 Monster Needs a Costume by Paul Czajak and Illustrated by Weny Grieb

-This loveable Monster is so excited for Halloween Night, but he just cannot settle on one costume.
-After he adorably spends days trying on costume after costume, he finally overcomes his frustration to creatively create that perfect costume!
+This loveable Monster is so excited for Halloween Night, but he just cannot decide on just one costume.
+After he spends days trying on costume after costume, he finally overcomes his frustration and creatively creates the perfect costume!
 This book has a delightful lesson on not giving up and using your imagination to solve problems.
 This book also has some new and interesting vocabulary words due to the nature of his various personas throughout the book and makes this book even more enjoyable!

 Spider Sandwiches by Claire Freedman and Illustrator by Sue Hendra